open-joinbase/joinbase.io/content/docs/references/lang.md

 template = "docs/page.html"

 [extra]
-lead = "For the current joinbase's query language, an ANSI SQL compatible syntax has been implemented." toc = true top = false
+lead = "For the current JoinBase's query language, an ANSI SQL compatible syntax has been implemented." toc = true top = false
 +++